BrianLParker/ModelToComponent/README.md

 }
 ```
 ### Usage
-This is overkill for only one model type it is just an example of view registration within a .razor component.
+This is overkill for only one model type it is just an example of view registration using mark-up within a .razor component.
 ```
 <ModelView Source="DataSource.NavItems">
     <ViewRegistration TModel="NavItem" TComponent="NavItemView" PropertyName="NavItem" />